-Structuring your templateBy using the Template Builder interface in Design Manager, you can quickly build the layouts of your content, without having to write any HTML.
-Before you begin editing the structure of a template, you will need to choose the template that you want to edit.
+Structuring your templateBy using the layout editor in Design Manager, you can quickly build your content layout without having to write any HTML.
+In Design Manager, click the name of the template you'd like to edit.

-To change the width of a column mouse between modules and drag horizontally (depicted below).
+To change the width of a column, hover between the modules and click and drag horizontally.

-Template Builder uses a 12-column responsive grid that uses a CSS file to automatically calculate the width of each module, across different device sizes.
-Dragging the width of a column adjusts the HTML class attribute for that module and HubSpot styles the width accordingly.
-This feature saves designers a ton of time, because they don't need to mess with styling the widths of modules with the exception of setting a max-width on the container.
+The HubSpot layout editor uses a 12-column responsive grid that uses a CSS file to automatically calculate the width of each module across different device sizes.
+Dragging the width of a column adjusts the HTML class attribute for that module, and HubSpot styles the width accordingly.
 The columns will automatically stack on mobile devices, without your designer having to write a single line of code.
-You will learn more about where to add CSS, in a later section of this guide.
+You'll learn more about where to add CSS to the template in a later section of this guide.